-- (12) When an employee is temporarily detailed outside of DOE for 90 days or more, the Rating Official will make every attempt to contact the employee's temporary supervisor and request a narrative performance appraisal based on the performance-related criteria that was communicated in writing to the detailed employee at the beginning of the temporary assignment; this should be a requirement in the Interagency Agreement.
-The Rating Official will consider any feedback provided on the temporary assignment when preparing the employee's rating of record for the entire appraisal period. - (13) When an employee is reassigned or promoted within DOE and less than 90 days are remaining in the appraisal period, the losing organization must complete a performance rating that will serve as the rating of record for the appraisal period if the employee was covered by a performance plan for at least 90 days in the losing organization. - (14) When an employee transfers out of DOE and less than 90 days are remaining in the appraisal period, the losing organization must complete a performance rating that will serve as the rating of record for the employee for the appraisal period if the employee was covered by a performance plan for at least 90 days in the losing organization. - (15) When a Rating Official changes (e.g., reassignment, detail, retirement) within the last 90 days of the appraisal period, the departing Rating Official must complete performance ratings that will serve as the ratings of record for the appraisal period for all subordinates who have been covered by performance plans for at least 90 days.
-Exception: When the Rating Official does not have enough time (e.g., short-notice reassignment) to complete a rating of record for each eligible employee, he/she must provide sufficient information on each employee's performance to assist the new Rating Official and/or the Reviewing Official in completing the ratings of record for the appraisal period. - (16) When an employee's performance has changed from ME or above to FME, a new rating of record must be prepared to document a decision to deny a Within Grade Increase (WGI).
-For example, an employee's WGI is due in three weeks, the employee's last rating of record was FME and the employee was issued a Performance Improvement Plan (PIP) that began last month.
-The Rating Official must decide whether the employee's current performance has come back up to ME, and if so, approve the WGI.
-If the current performance is still below ME, a new rating must be prepared to document the employee's current performance level to support the denial of the WGI.
+- (11) When an employee is temporarily detailed outside of DOE for 90 days or more, the Rating Official will make every attempt to contact the employee's temporary supervisor and request a narrative performance appraisal based on the performance-related criteria that was communicated in writing to the detailed employee at the beginning of the temporary assignment; to the extent practicable, this should be a requirement in the Interagency Agreement.
+The Rating Official will consider any feedback provided on the temporary assignment when preparing the employee's rating of record for the entire appraisal period. - (12) When an employee is reassigned or promoted within DOE and less than 90 days are remaining in the appraisal period, the losing organization must complete a performance rating that will serve as the rating of record for the appraisal period if the employee was covered by a performance plan for at least 90 days in the losing organization. - (13) When an employee transfers out of DOE and less than 90 days are remaining in the appraisal period, the losing organization must complete a performance rating that will serve as the rating of record for the employee for the appraisal period if the employee was covered by a performance plan for at least 90 days in the losing organization. - When a Rating Official changes (e.g., reassignment, detail, retirement) within the last 90 days of the appraisal period, the departing Rating Official must complete performance ratings that will serve as the ratings of record for the appraisal period for all subordinates who have been covered by performance plans for at least 90 days.
+Exception: When the Rating Official is not available or does not have enough time (e.g., short-notice reassignment) to complete a rating of record for each eligible employee, he/she must provide sufficient information on each employee's performance to assist the new Rating Official and/or the Reviewing Official in completing the ratings of record for the appraisal period. - (15) When an employee's performance has changed from ME or above to FME, a new rating of record must be prepared to document a decision to deny a Within Grade Increase (WGI).
+For example, if an employee's WGI is due in three weeks, the employee's last rating of record was ME, and the employee was issued a Performance Improvement Period (PIP) memorandum that began last month, the Rating Official must decide whether the employee's current performance has come back up to ME.
+If so, he/she should terminate the PIP and approve the WGI.
+If the current performance is at FME, the PIP will remain active and a new rating of record must be prepared to document the employee's current performance level to support the denial of the WGI.